HRI-EU/JSEN/README.md

 - JSEN/examples/JSENStudio/JSENExample2.js & JSENExample2Setup.js

-  RUN in browser: file:///..your..repo..path.../JSEN/JSENStudio/index.html?jsenSrc=../examples/JSENStudio/JSENExample2Setup.js,../examples/JSENStudio/JSENExample2.js
+  RUN in browser: file:///..your..repo..path.../JSEN/JSENStudio/index.html?jsenSrc=../examples/JSENStudio/JSENExample2Setup.js,JSENExample2.js

   This example shows threads synchronized with each other.
 It shows usage of signalInit/Notify/Wait and sleep.
-It also shows how to load more scripts in the JSENStudio (...?jsenSrc=script1,script2,script3,...)
+It also shows how to load more scripts in the JSENStudio (...?jsenSrc=script1,script2,script3,...
+NOTE: script without path will use a previously specified script path)

 - JSEN/JSENStudio/index.html